 Theoretically, network virtualization technology, often lumped under the banner of software-defined networks, provides IT departments with a single point of control for enterprise networks, which speeds up service deployments, eases administrative tasks and reduces costs.

-Virtualization has swept through servers, working its way to
+Virtualization has swept through servers, working its way to storage systems, and now has taken aim at enterprise networks.

 However, delivering such capabilities requires largely ripping out and replacing current network infrastructure.
 This massive undertaking means significant investments in new network equipment, a long -- perhaps painstaking -- process of upgrading network nodes and a dramatic retooling of network engineers' skill sets.
 While the change offers many long-term potential benefits, significant angst is expected in the short term.